minaph/P2H4K/readme.md

 P2H4K/src
 │  convertpdf.ts        small debug script
 │  main.ts              entry point
-│  pdfUtils.ts          functions and classes to process HTML as strings or to call external apis/tools.
+│  pdfUtils.ts          functions and classes to process HTML as strings or to call external APIs/tools.
-│  playwright.js        provide web apis to edit html │  webScript.ts         scripts run in web (to be called by playwright.js) │  webUtils.ts          classes for webScript.ts
+│  playwright.js        provide web APIs to edit HTML │  webScript.ts         scripts run in web (to be called by playwright.js) │  webUtils.ts          classes for webScript.ts
 ```